-Many people associate the Emperor or 4 of Wands with the Vernal Equinox, because of their connection to Aries.
-But, to me, no card epitomizes the advent of Spring more than the Empress, in particular the Empress of the Crowley-Harris Thoth Tarot.
+Many people associate either IV The Emperor or 4 of Wands with the Vernal Equinox, because of those cards’ associations with the astrological sign Aries.
+But to me no card epitomizes the advent of Spring more than the Empress, in particular III The Empress as depicted by Lady Frieda Harris in the Crowley Thoth Tarot.
 (Image of the card at Tarot.com.)

 Even if one believes in no gods or afterlife, one must be struck by the fecundity and continuation of this season, and this card’s image.
 Life renews itself over and over again, in countless resurrections, countless triumphs over death.